 DefinitionThis section has been translated automatically.

-Albinism is the genetic absence of pigment.
-Clinically, it is a group of genetically different diseases characterized by a generalized or partial hypomelanosis of the skin, hair and eyes (oculocutaneous albinism - OCA) or of the eyes only (ocular albinism).
-(Note: only albinimus type IA and generalized vitiligo show a complete loss of pimples).
-The underlying cause is a congenital, mostly autosomal recessive inherited disorder of melanin synthesis with normal intraepidermal melanocyte count.
+Albinism is the genetically determined absence of pigment.
+Clinically, it is a group of genetically different diseases characterized by generalized or partial hypomelanosis of skin, hair and eyes (oculocutaneous albinism - OCA) or only of the eyes (ocular albinism) (note: only albinism type IA and generalized vitiligo show a complete loss of pigment).
+It is based on a congenital, mostly autosomal recessive inherited disorder of melanin synthesis with normal intraepidermal melanocyte number.